 Students learn how to: demonstrate leadership, lead effective workplace relationships, coordinate business plans, apply communication strategies, and lead and facilitate a team.

 A Diploma of Business is the main business course at the diploma level.
-The qualification was expanded in 2020, replacing several others.
+The qualification was expanded some years ago, replacing several others.
 As a result, students no longer have the option of getting an accredited Diploma of Business Administration from TAFEs and colleges.

-A few of the nine specialisations available could definitely be considered "business administration" courses.
-These are listed below.
+A few of the nine specialisations available could definitely be considered "business administration" courses, including Business Operations, Leadership, and Organisational Development.